ViSovereign/swww-switcher/README.md

 # SWWW Switcher (Vicinae Extension)

-Choose wallpapers from a gird and apply with swww.
-Select from a color generator too!
+Pick a wallpaper from a grid and apply with swww with a transition of your choosing.
+You can even generate a color palette from the wallpaper!

+Dont feel like picking a wallpaper?
+Just run Random Wallpaper!

 <img src="assets/preview.png" alt="SWWW Switcher preview" width="500" />